 Weaving is a theme of Erin Barrett’s life.
 As the owner of Sunwoven, she dazzles her Instagram followers and clients alike with her ability to turn fibers into works of art.
 Gravitating toward a soft color palette and 70’s design, Erin weaves her vintage-inspired style into her home as well, a happy place she shares with husband Creighton and children Sunny and Bowie.

 Based in Charleston, South Carolina, the couple discovered their 3,600 square-foot 1979 abode in a suburban neighborhood and moved in two years ago.
-They got right to work to put their distinctive mark on it, completing renovations that included replacing the floors, installing a new roof, painting the entire house inside and out and refreshing the master bedroom, bathroom and closet, all with the help of contractor Mark Crary of Beach Break Design.
+They got right to work to put their distinctive mark on it, completing renovations that included replacing the floors, installing a new roof, painting the entire house inside and out and refreshing the primary bedroom, bathroom and closet, all with the help of contractor Mark Crary of Beach Break Design.

 Erin’s favorite aspect of the home?
 “The large windows that bring in the natural light,” she says.
 She describes her décor style as “mostly Midcentury with the occasional Bohemian accent thrown in.”
 The home’s inclusive, casual vibe sets the scene for sweet family moments and plenty of creativity.